elliotchau/ECO395M-Exercise-2/Exercise 2.md

 	(1)	An independent model using a combination of the characteristics listed above (just to be clear: linear model).
 	(2)	The mean price of houses with similar characteristics (just to be clear: KNN).

 Calculations were performed to determine how accurate our models were in predicting house values.
 Because these models are projections, each method carries a certain amount of error in its measurement.
 Our objective is to minimize this error.
 In doing so, we computed errors from Model 1 and errors from eight similar houses in Model 2.
 We found that Model 1 carried a lower error.
-This indicates that Model 1 is a better assessment of property values so that your property taxes are computed more accurately.
+This indicates that Model 1 is a better assessment of property values so that property taxes are computed more accurately.

 ![rmseGrid](https://user-images.githubusercontent.com/47119252/54454908-8bba0a00-4728-11e9-8bec-443216f201e5.png)